ClickHouse Release 25.4

 This release adds CPU slot scheduling for workloads, which lets you limit the number of concurrent threads for a specific workload.

-This features makes it possible to share ClickHouse cluster between different workloads and provide weighted fair allocation and priority-based allocation for CPU resources.
+This feature makes it possible to share ClickHouse clusters between different workloads and provide weighted fair allocation and priority-based allocation for CPU resources.
 This lets you, for example, run heavy ad-hoc queries without affecting high-priority real time reporting.

 Let's have a look at how to configure it.
 We first need to define a CPU resource: